SAP-samples/cloud-mdk-samples/Showcase_Apps/Devtoberfest2025-AdvancedScanningApp/README.md

 # Devtoberfest 2025 - Build Mobile Solutions with Advanced Scanning using SAP Build

-This is the demo application created during the Build Mobile Solutions with Advanced Scanning using SAP Build Devtoberfest 2025 live steam session.
-The session created an MDK Android application that integerated with a Zebra device with hardware laser scanner.
+This is a demo application created during the **Build Mobile Solutions with Advanced Scanning using SAP Build** session at Devtoberfest 2025.
+During the live stream, an MDK Android application was developed that integrates with a Zebra device featuring a hardware laser scanner.

-You can watch the Devtoberfest session on [You Tube](https://www.youtube.com/watch?v=Qy3VDqQedjM)
+You can watch the Devtoberfest session on [You Tube](https://www.youtube.com/watch?v=Qy3VDqQedjM).

 *Last Updated: 20-Oct-2025*